 What most administrators think vape detectors do

-How vape detectors actually work
+How vape detectors in fact work

-Misunderstanding 1: "It will catch every occurrence"
+Misunderstanding 1: "It will capture every incident"

 Misunderstanding 2: "Set and forget"